990adjustments/Wffle/README.md

 The script is also dockable so you can place the script in the After Effects ScriptUI folder.

-Take your final source comp or footage item and place it in a comp.
-The source file you want to loop should be the only item in the composition.
-Run Waffle and then just enter a loop point and the amount of time between the dissolve and you are good to go!
+If the layer you want to loop is the only layer in the comp, just enter the loop point in seconds and an optional dissolve time and you are good to good.
+If you leave the dissolve value blank, it defaults to 1.5 seconds.

+If you have multiple layers in your composition, then you need to select a layer to run the script.

 Legal
 -----